farnswj1/PasswordGame/README.md

 This is an implementation of the Password Game.

 ## Running the Application
+The project uses the following:
+- TypeScript
+- NPM
+- React
+- Material-UI
+- Vite
+- Nginx
+- Certbot
+- Docker
+- Docker Compose

+For additional information on project specifications, see ```app/package.json```.

 To run the application, run `docker compose up -d --build`, then enter http://localhost in your broswer.